 I love being able to share and enjoy all kinds of food from all over the world.
 I am passionate about food provenance, seasonal, healthy yet sumptuous food and I always aspire to create the very best with what I have been blessed with.

 I am very proud of the cultural melange in my family and in our world and I celebrate these at my supper clubs, pop-ups such as African Afternoon Tea and cookery classes.
 I share African food as a multiplicity and diversity of cultures.
-I also use this opportunity to highlight the hard-working farmers who provide foods such as the large amounts of West African grown cocoa and cacao which account for two-thirds of the amount in circulation around the world.
+I also use this opportunity to highlight the hard-working farmers who provide foods such as the large amounts of West African grown cocoa which account for two-thirds of the amount in circulation around the world.
+This appreciation has evolved into creating gourmet chocolate treats as seen here.

 Television & Writing